sleepymalc/How2LaTeX/README.md

 This is another.
 ```

-the output will be like:
+the output will be like this:

 ```bash
 This is one paragraph.